preetzware/flowerslife/README.md

         <td>As shown in the image, any other string input than the houseplant name in the current stock is throwing an error stating that the input is not found the plants category.
 Inputting a number for the first entry and a string for the second entry also warns of an error.
 Finally, inputting a plant name found in the current stock of houseplants category validates the entry.</td>
         <td>Pass</td>
     </tr>
-        <td>Validates a string input which in this case is the plant names found in the current stock.
+        <td>Validates a string input which in this case is the plants' names found in the current stock.
 Also validates a number for the amount to be deducted.</td>
         <td><img src=assets/ alt="invalid input"></td>
         <td>Pass</td>
     </tr>
-        <td>Validates a string input which in this case is the plant names found in the update plants lists.
+        <td>Validates a string input which in this case is the plants' names found in the update plants lists.
 Also validates a number for the amount to be added.</td>
         <td><img src=assets/ alt="invalid input"></td>
         <td>Pass</td>
     </tr>